Krishneil1/Contact-Form-PHP/README.md

 # Contact-Form-PHP
 Working Contact Form in PHP.
-You will need to modify the contact.php page.
 Please note you need to implement changes in contact.php ie place your email address and passwor

+This contact form has basic security features which you can choose to extend upon.

 Built using tutorials, and  other resources.
 Thanks